 Vote for One Office: Voting to fill one office shall be conducted and completed and recounts dealt with before balloting may begin to fill another office.

-Majority Required: A majority, fifty percent (50%) plus one (1) of votes cast shall be required before any candidate can be declared elected.
+Majority Required: A majority, more than fifty percent (50%) of votes cast shall be required before any candidate can be declared elected.
 Second and subsequent ballots shall be taken if necessary to obtain a majority decision.

 Lowest Dropped: On the second and subsequent ballots the candidate receiving the lowest number of votes in the previous ballot shall be dropped from the ballot.